rmrk-team/evm-nestable-demo/README.md

 ##### The use cases that will be explored are:

 - **Creation** of a multi-level NFTs hierarchy;
-- **Transfer** of NFTs between hierarchy ownere and/or hierarchy levels;
+- **Transfer** of NFTs between hierarchy owners and/or hierarchy levels;
 - **Burn** NFTs at different hierarchy levels.

 ## User journey context

-To better understand the different use cases of this standard we will transform them in situation where the dynamics are clear because we are already familiar with them, but every action will be performed with smart contract functions with the help of some _Typescript_ code :muscle:
+To better understand the different use cases of this standard we will transform them in situation where the dynamics are clear because we are already familiar with them, but every action will be performed with smart contract functions with the help of some _Typescript_ code. :muscle:

 _We are in the Medieval epoch and in the universe there is a Wizard who can do whatever he wants._
 _During a special day the wizard decided to give life to 2 kings, each one with his own Kingdom and then he allowed the kings to model their kingdoms._